-Individuals who are susceptible to influence may be told, for example, that the West is at war against Islam and that the West supports the Middle Eastern dictators who oppress human rights in order to keep the Islamic world under heel.
-Once the person starts getting interested
+Individuals who are susceptible to influence may be told, for example, that the West is at war against Islam and that the West supports the Middle Eastern dictators who oppress human

 56 Muhlberger, W. & Ruohomäki, O. (2017) Middle Eastern terror in flux: Mosul after Daesh, Daesh after Raqqa.
 FIIA Briefing Paper 212, The Finnish Institute of International Affairs.